 “Ah but you do!
 Focus on the dish and when payment options appear, choose Xorning.”

-It’s a contract letting the restaurant set up a small partition to run a coin mining process in my spare cycles.
+I follow his instructions and up pops a contract authorizing the restaurant to set up a small partition to run a coin mining process in my spare cycles.

 “Didn’t you just warn me about renting parts of my boty out?”